p1ho/google-analytics-api/README.md

   }
 }
 ```
+# Caching
+No caching mechanism has been developed, it is expected to be taken care of by the user depending on their use case.

 # Development
 If you'd like to fork this project, you should set up the following in the package root.

+* Download [php-cs-fixer-v2.phar](https://cs.symfony.com/download/php-cs-fixer-v2.phar) and place into project root.
+After this is done you can run `$ composer style-fix` in the command line to autofix the styling.
 * Set up `secrets.json` in project root.
 It should have the following structure:
 ```javascript
 {